stfalcon/PortfolioBundle/README.markdown

 Features include:

-- Projects & categories can be stored via Doctrine ORM
+- Projects and categories can be stored via Doctrine ORM
+- Pagination of projects and categories
+- Administrating via SonataAdminBundle
 - Unit tested